 The Epson WorkForce Pro WF-7310 is designed for small or home offices, but it isn't great for that use.
 The cartridge system is sub-par, and its cost-per-print is disappointingly high compared to other wide-format printers we've tested.
 However, compared to them, it prints faster and produces great-quality photos.
 Additionally, it supports borderless printing for up to 11" x 17"–size sheets, and it can also print on media as large as 13" x 19".

 The Epson WorkForce Pro WF-7310 is a print-only unit, while the Epson WorkForce Pro WF-7840 is an all-in-one model.
 Both printers can print up to 13" x 19" sheets, with borderless printing support for up to 11" x 17" sheets.
-The WF-7840 is a better printer overall thanks to its much better page yields and significantly cheaper cost-per-print, and it can print directly from USB flash drives.
+The WF-7840 is a better printer overall thanks to its much better page yields and significantly cheaper cost-per-print.
 Also, it has a flatbed scanner and duplex-scanning ADF to easily digitize different types of media.
 On the other hand, the WF-7310 prints documents faster, and it's better for photo printing as it produces much better-detailed photos.